danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ### Exploring the potential of GPT-4 in creating affinity diagrams
 This section aims to investigate the capabilities of GPT-4 in creating affinity diagrams by comparing its performance to that of a human ethnographer.
 Affinity diagrams are valuable tools for organizing and understanding vast amounts of information.
 Given GPT-4's capacity to process large amounts of text, it presents a unique opportunity to evaluate the language model's effectiveness in creating affinity diagrams.
 Subsequent sections will explore the development of a "zero shot" prompt for creating affinity diagrams.
 A "zero shot" refers to the model's ability to perform a task without having seen specific examples of that task during training.

-#### Defining output quality

-To assess the output quality, the criteria described below are used.
-The criteria provide a comprehensive set of characteristics that define a high-quality output within the context of affinity diagrams created by GPT-4.

-##### Accuracy

-Accuracy refers to the fidelity of the output relative to the raw interview data.
-It is an assessment of whether the generated affinity diagram accurately represents and organises the data into appropriate categories.

-##### Relevance

-Relevance examines the pertinence of the categories formed by the model to the topic under investigation.
-This includes whether the categories formed by the model are meaningful and hold significance within the context of the collected interview data.
-An evaluation of relevance entails a close examination of the conceptual connections between the raw data and the categories within the generated affinity diagram.

-##### Completeness

-Completeness is an assessment of whether all data from the interviews is incorporated into the affinity diagram.
-This involves an analysis of whether any data has been excluded or overlooked in the output.
-Completeness provides a gauge of the exhaustiveness of the model's data categorisation process.

-##### Consistency

-Consistency measures the uniformity in the application of criteria for grouping data by the model.
-It examines whether similar data points have been grouped similarly, providing an indication of the consistency of the model's data interpretation and categorisation.

-##### Clarity

-Clarity evaluates the ease with which the generated affinity diagram can be understood.
-This assessment includes whether the groupings are straightforward and the diagram as a whole is intelligible.
-Clarity can often be an indicator of the usability of the output in further research or decision-making processes.

-##### Bias

-Bias scrutinises the neutrality of the model in its data categorisation process.
-It involves an analysis of whether the model has favoured certain responses or categories over others without a data-driven basis.
-This criterion seeks to identify any unintended skewing in the representation of the data.

-##### Interpretability
-Interpretability encompasses the evaluation of the model's decision-making process in terms of transparency and comprehensibility.
-This involves comprehending how LLMs process input data to produce an affinity diagram and determining if this process is logically explainable.

-LLMs possess an intrinsic characteristic that significantly limits their interpretability due to their complex nature and an enormous number of parameters, reaching far over a hundred billion.
-Consequently, these models are often referred to as "black-box" systems [@openai2023gpt4].

-##### Utility

-Utility evaluates the practical value of the generated affinity diagram.
-This involves an assessment of whether the diagram provides insights that can influence further research or decision-making.
-It is a measure of the actionable value of the output.

 #### Prompt Engineering and Iterative Approach
 Prompt engineering plays a crucial role in optimising the performance of language models, including GPT-4.
 This section discusses the approach to prompt engineering, aiming to achieve high-quality results.
 With GPT-4's enhanced capacity to understand and assist with meta-tasks, such as refining its own prompts, there is potential for streamlining the prompt engineering process without compromising its efficacy, thus further reducing workload.